 The ‘riskScore’ is the most actionable piece of data returned by MaxMind’s minFraud service.
 The ‘riskScore’ simplifies the accept/reject/review decision for online orders, helping merchants to prevent fraud and reduce time spent on manual review.
 This blog post will explain why minFraud service users should use the ‘riskScore’ instead of the ‘score’ to catch fraud.

 Prior to February 2007, before the ‘riskScore’ was introduced, the only risk estimation element the minFraud service returned was the ‘score’ value.
 The ‘score’ ranges from 0-10 and is calculated by a static risk model formula that uses previously observed risk factors.
 This return value is deprecated and the risk model behind it is no longer updated.
-The actual formula used to calculate the ‘score’ can be found here.

 Since 2007, the minFraud service has returned the ‘riskScore’ value (ranging from 0.10 – 100), a replacement for the ‘score’.
 In the interest of backwards compatibility, the ‘score’ is still returned to users using minFraud versions 1.0 – 1.2 in addition to a score ‘explanation’, which provides a reason for the particular ‘score’ returned.